michieltjampens/dcafs/docs/Basics.md

 * Have two dcafs telnet instances open
   * Open PuTTY, select telnet as the protocol, use `localhost` as the ip, keep the default port.
      * Localhost means that dcafs is running on your PC/laptop 'locally'.
-     * Type 'dcafs' in the saved session and click 'Save'.
+     * Type 'dcafs' in the 'saved session' box and click 'Save'.
      * Click 'Open', to open the connection.
-  * Once open, right-click on the title bar and select 'Duplicate instance'.
-The opens a second instance.
+  * Once open, right-click on the title bar and select 'Duplicate instance' to open the second instance.
     * You'll probably want to make this window larger (or adjust it accordingly later)
     * There's no real limit to the amount of instances.
   * The idea is to use one window for showing long term info (like help etc. or data updates) and the other to issue other commands